Vietnam.vn - Nền tảng quảng bá Việt Nam

 The report proposes effective land use management solutions to enhance the ability to accumulate organic carbon in soil and reduce greenhouse gas emissions from soil in the Red River Delta.

-Digital database (including data: soil type, land use, soil sample collection points, soil organic carbon pools, soil organic carbon content, soil organic carbon reserves, administrative units, digital terrain models, satellite images, climate, compositional and composite maps at a scale of 1:250,000).
+Digital database (including data: soil type, land use, soil sample collection points, soil organic carbon pools, soil organic carbon content, soil organic carbon reserves, administrative units, digital terrain models, satellite images, climate, component and composite maps at scale 1:250,000).

 01 international publication in the ISI/SCOPUS journal system.